haz/IPPC2023/infrastructure.md

 ## Getting started
 The pyRDDLGym infrastructure is available for cloning: `https://github.com/ataitler/pyRDDLGym.git`

-Read the [Readme page](https://github.com/ataitler/pyRDDLGym/README) for information on the framework contents, examples, and more.
+Read the [Readme page](https://github.com/ataitler/pyRDDLGym/README) for information on the framework contents, requirements, examples, and more.

 ## Basic usage